inakizamores/Fullscreenify/README.md

 -   **User Interface (`app.js`):**
     -   Manages the UI elements and updates them based on the song data.
     -   Sets the album art as the full-screen background and applies the blur effect.
-    -   Displays and hides the playback control buttons based on the playing state.
+    -   Dynamically updates the play/pause button icon based on the current playback state.
     -   Implements intelligent polling to update the UI at different intervals depending on whether music is playing or paused.
     -   Handles API errors (e.g., expired tokens) and prompts re-authentication.
     -   Provides a toggle to switch between album art and CD display.